 In this list, you’ll see forty of the world’s most beautiful LEGO-inspired room designs.
 But don’t think that every room will be the typical yellow and red LEGO-themed bedroom for little kids.
 While you’ll certainly see some of those designs on this list, you’ll also see pink and purple LEGO bedrooms for little girls, subdued white LEGO-inspired rooms for kids of all ages and even LEGO kitchens that are excited, unexpected and gorgeous.
 You’ll also see rooms based on specific LEGO kids, such as Star Wars rooms, pirate rooms and even rooms inspired by Egyptian pharaohs.

-So enjoy this list of 40 best LEGO room design tips for 2016!
+So enjoy this list of 40 best LEGO room design tips for the year